Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 The 19 x 9.25-inch deck, meanwhile, is perfectly designed to guarantee a stable footing at all times.
 Elsewhere, there’s zero wobble in the stem (even at top speed), while the one-piece, aviation-grade aluminum chassis is ultra-robust.

-And then you have the mic-dropping ride quality.
+Then you have its mic-dropping ride quality.
 Sporting the same mercurial, fully adjustable suspension system as the Burn-e 2, it offers unparalleled adaptability.
 You can dial in the rebound and compression rate of each hydraulic spring to perfectly suit your weight and terrain.
-So good is this feature that I rated it an impressive 9.5 out of 10 on the shock absorption scale.
+So good is this feature that I rated it an impressive 9.5 out of 10 on my shock absorption scale.

 The suspension doesn’t work in isolation, of course.
 Nothing on the Klima does.
 The springs dovetail with a pair of 10-inch tubeless tires, which not only act as a first line of defense against shocks and vibrations but also whip up a heady concoction of traction and maneuverability thanks to their rounded front-on profile and moderate tread pattern.